gechelberger/intervalsets/book/content/design/goals.md

 ## Generality

-All set and interval types provided are generic over the type of element(s) in the set.
+All set and interval types provided are generic over the type of element in the set.

 ## Portability